 NOTE: These sanctions need not necessarily be applied in any sequence.
 Any sanction may be chosen from this list for any offense, dependent upon its severity.
 Referral for prosecution may also be a result of any criminal violations.

-Work attendance while under the influence: Unlawful consumption of alcohol beverages or use of illegal drugs, being at work while under the influence of alcohol or drugs, disruptive behavior, gambling, unauthorized use of public property or resources and other unauthorized activities that disrupt the efficient and economical administration of the NDUS are prohibited.
+Work attendance while under the influence: Unlawful consumption of alcohol or use of illegal drugs, being at work while under the influence of alcohol or drugs, disruptive behavior, gambling, unauthorized use of public property or resources and other unauthorized activities that disrupt the efficient and economical administration of the NDUS are prohibited.
 See Policy 151 Code of Conduct (for employees).

 Local, State and Federal Laws: In compliance with the Drug-Free Schools and Communities Act Amendments of 1989 a summary of local, state and federal laws related to alcohol and other drugs can be found at the Alcohol and Other Drug Prevention Programs website.

-A paper copy of this policy is available from the Human Resources/Payroll Office (for employees) and Bison Connection (for students).
+A paper copy of this policy is available from the Human Resources/Payroll Office (for employees) and One Stop (for students).

 HISTORY: